Riken0306/Complete-Guide-to-react-Hooks/README.md

 ## useCallback Hook

 **What?**
-&rarr; useCallback is a hook that will return a memorized version of callback function that only changes if on of the dependencies has changed
+&rarr; useCallback is a hook that will return a **_memorized version of callback function_** that only changes if one of the dependencies has changed

 **Why?**
 &rarr; It is useful when passing callbacks to optimized child components that rely on reference equality to prevent unnecessary renders

 **How?**
 &rarr; import useCallback hook which accepts 2 parameters first arrow function and second is dependency list.
 By this we must know what is dependency list and why use it.

+## useMemo Hook

+&rarr; useMemo returns **_memoized version of value returned by a function_** that only changes if one of the dependencies has changed

+### Difference between useCallback and and useMemo

+- In other words, useCallback gives you referential equality between renders for functions.
+And useMemo gives you referential equality between renders for values.

+- useCallback and useMemo both expect a function and an array of dependencies.
+The difference is that useCallback returns its function when the dependencies change while useMemo calls its function and returns the result.

+- Since JavaScript has first-class functions, useCallback(fn, deps) is equivalent to useMemo(() => fn, deps).

+## Custom Hooks

+&rarr; A Custom Hook is basically a Javascript function whose name starts with "use" &rarr; A custom hook can also call other hook if required